Bubbly Pet

 The average lifespan of its parent Maltese is around 12 years.
 Note that Maltipoo can be bred with two types of poodle dogs; miniature poodle and toy poodle.
 For miniature poodles, the average lifespan is around 14 years, and for toy poodles, the average lifespan is about 13 years.

-Therefore, the Malitpoos lifespan ranges typically between 12 to 14 years depending on which type of poodles is used to breed the Maltipoo puppy.
-If miniature poodles are used, the Maltipoo may have a slightly longer lifespan due to smaller in size.
+Therefore, the Malitpoos lifespan ranges typically between 12 to 14 years depending on which type of poodle is used to breed the Maltipoo puppy.
+If miniature poodles are used, the Maltipoo may have a slightly longer lifespan due to its smaller size.

 Large-sized dogs usually live shorter than smaller size dogs due to faster aging and tend to develop age-related diseases earlier.